Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Discussion

 This is a slower rate than \eqref{eq.rate_recall}.
-Also, we see that the LSE's convergence rate stops being the minimax optimal for $\alpha > 3/2$, while for NW this happens for $\alpha > 1$.
-We believe that the loss in the rate is due to the lack of local adaptivity of kernel smoothing with fixed bandwidth as discussed in Section \ref{sec.main}.
+The convergence rate of the LSE becomes slower than $(\log n/n)^{2/3}$ for $\alpha > 3/2$, while for the Nadaraya-Watson estimator, this happens already for $\alpha > 1$.
+We believe that the loss in the rate is due to the lack of local adaptivity of kernel smoothing with fixed bandwidth, as discussed in Section \ref{sec.main}.